mnentwig/fooplot/README.md

 ### -trace ... -annot (filename) optional
 Each row of the given ASCII file corresponds to one data point of the trace and will be shown in the marker display (enable with 'm' key)

+### -trace ... -mask (filename) value
+filename is loaded as mask vector with one entry per plot data point.
+Only points with marker==value will be plotted.

+Note: internally, mask data is converted to 16 bit width.
+Therefore, "value" must be in 0..65535 range.

 ### -title (string) optional
 Sets the title of the plot.
 It appears both in the window title and the plot.
 The plot area shrinks accordingly.
 Use quotation marks to include whitespace, depending on your shell environment.